opyate/ye-olde-opyate.github.io/about/index.md

 Hi, I'm Juan.
 Check out my [Résumé](/about/resume/).

-## Elsewhere
+## Digital footprint

-You can find me on a variety of social web sites; my username is usually "opyate".
+You can find me on a variety of destinations on the Interwebs; my username is usually "opyate".

 - [Facebook](http://www.facebook.com/opyate) — friends and foes
 - [GitHub](https://github.com/opyate) — code, juicy code